janjiralakirankumar/DevOpsEssentials/README.md

 # DevOps Essentials Lab Cheat Sheet
 Welcome to the DevOps Essentials Lab Cheat Sheet!

-This guide provides the step-by-step instructions for completing various DevOps labs, covering tasks like:
+This guide provides step-by-step instructions for completing various DevOps labs, covering tasks like:
-Setting up servers using Terraform, Working with Git and GitHub, Configuring Jenkins, Using GitWebHook, and Deploying code in Docker containers.
+`Setting up servers using Terraform,` `Working with Git and GitHub,` `Configuring Jenkins and GitWebHook,` and `Deploying code in Docker containers.`

 ### DevOps Essentials Lab Pre-requisites
 1. Basic understanding of Linux commands,
 2. Basic knowledge of a Cloud platform such as AWS,
 3. It's good to have an AWS-Free Tier Account for Practice.
 ---
-## Lab 1: Use Terraform to Setup Docker Server and Jenkins Server for CICD Lab
+## Lab 1: Use Terraform to Setup the `Docker Server` and `Jenkins Server` for CICD Lab.

 **Objective:**
 The objective of this lab is to set up two AWS EC2 instances, one for Jenkins and one for Docker, using Terraform.
 This lab aims to provide a foundation for building a Continuous Integration/Continuous Deployment (CICD) environment.

-First step is to Launch an EC2 Instance in AWS with **Ubuntu 20.04**, **t2.micro**, in the **us-east-1** Region and Use the EC2 Tag/Name as "**CICDLab-yourname**'
+The first step is to Manually Launch an EC2 Server using below configuration:

+* Region: North Virginia (us-east-1).
+* Use tag Name: `CICDLab-YourName`
+* OS version as `Ubuntu 22.04 LTS`
+* Instance type: `t2.micro`
+* Create a new Keypair with the Name `CICDLab-Keypair-YourName`
+* In security groups, include ports `22 (SSH)` and `80 (HTTP)` (Add remaining ports later)
+* Configure Storage: 10 GiB
+* Launch the Instance.
+* Once the Instance is Launched, Connect to the Instance using `MobaXterm` or `Putty` with the username `ubuntu`.

-**Note:** In the security group, open ports 22, 80, 8080, 9999, and 4243.
+**Note:** Ensure to add the remaining ports in the security group ie...
+8080, 9999, and 4243.

-#### Task 1: Install Terraform
+#### Task 1: Installing Terraform on to Anchor Server.

-After the EC2 server is up and running, SSH into the machine and do the following:
+Once the Anchor EC2 server is up and running, SSH into the machine and do the following:
 ```
 sudo hostnamectl set-hostname CICDLab
 bash